datatrail-jhu/00_intro/manuscript/00_welcome.md

 ### Welcome to Data Science quiz

+?
+Which of the following are barriers to becoming a data scientist?

+a) Knowing data science is a career possibility.
+b) You might need an expensive computer.
+c) Getting a data science education is usually expensive.
+D) All of the above.

 {choose-answers: 4}

 ?
 Which of the following is not a part of data science ?

 C) Building new databases.